shindesimantini6/visual-data-analysis/README.md

 # Visual Data Analysis

 Application of visual data analysis on Gapminder dataset of fertility rates and income per person vs life expectancy for the world.
+A thorough explanation of the project is published [here](https://medium.com/@simantinishinde/visual-data-analysis-c659b3ee69a1)

 The project involves creating a visual of three parameters correlating with each other, i.e. the income per person, fertility rates, life expectancy and population.
 The visual is created for data from 1960 to 2022.